Paulist Fathers: Modern era

 Paulist Productions was founded by Ellwood Kieser in California around 1960.
 It today creates films and television programs on a variety of subjects with spiritual concerns and matters at the heart of the production.
 Paulist Productions has received a number of awards and continues to develop and produce an assortment of films and series.
 It has produced Romero, Entertaining Angels: The Dorothy Day Story, and The Twelve Apostles.

 The Paulist Fathers operate Paulist Evangelization Ministries.

 In March 2024 the Paulist announced that they would be suspending their ministry at Newman Hall-Holy Spirit Parish, which ministers to the students of University of California, Berkeley, a parish the order had run since 1907.
 The Paulists also announced they would be withdrawing from ministry at the Rensselaer Polytechnic Institute in Troy, NY along with three other locations, citing a steep decline in vocations.
-There were 98 active Paulist priest in 2004, which had declined to 85 in 2014 and to 50 in 2024.
-If the trend continues there are estimated to be only around 30 active Paulists by 2034.
+There were 98 active Paulist priests in 2004, which had declined to 85 in 2014 and to 50 in 2024.
+If the trend continues, there may be only 30 active Paulists by 2034.